Harm Reduction

 • Low blood pressure

-• Narcan is not addictive.
+• Naloxone is not addictive.

 1) Individuals who receive prescription opioids or have prescription opioids in their home (e.g. Oxycodone/OxyContin, Hydrocodone/Vicodin, Morphine, Methadone, Codeine, Fentanyl).